-Single payer/universal health care/Medicare for all, a national health care system was a good idea.
+Single payer/universal health care/Medicare for all, a national health care system, was a good idea.
 It was a great idea.
-It was the best idea for a national health care system and it could be done but would require the critical step of removing the for profit health insurance industry from the mix.
-We could have affordable health care for every American in every state, and yet we are here because the for profit insurance industry has convinced our elected officials that health care can not be done any other way and they believed them.
-They are wrong and they'll go so far as to threatened a vote that will deny millions of Americans health care because of a campaign promise and tax breaks for the rich to prove it.
+It was the best idea for a national health care system and it could be done, but would require the critical step of removing the for profit health insurance industry from the mix.
+We could have affordable health care for every American in every state, and yet we are here because the for profit health insurance industry has convinced our elected officials that health care can not be done any other way and they believed them.
+They are wrong and they'll go so far as to threatened a vote that will deny health care to millions of Americans because of a campaign promise and tax breaks for the rich to prove it.
 It is unconscionable.

 There were some good things about ObamaCare.
 No preexisting conditions, kids stayed on parent's policies and some expanded actual health care in the Medicare/Medicaid expanded states.
 But in their zeal to repeal and replace ObamaCare, a campaign promise of a disgraced political party, they either fail to see, or don't care, that it will place millions of Americans in peril.
 Some may actually die and Congress, on both sides of the aisle, remain willfully blind to the only solution we have left.
 We can not allow health care in America to be created and provided to the masses under 50, disparate states ideas of what health care should be for the sake of state's rights.
 There is economy of scale which no single state can provide and that a national health care system can provide.
 It will take the strength of conviction and a common sense of right and wrong and a goodly portion humanity, to break the chains that bind health care to the profit-over-life drivers of the health insurance industry.
 Those drivers have no place in health care.
 They should never have control, or dictate the course of health care in America.
 The for profit health insurance industry and others like the pharmaceutical industry, are spending billions to ensure they remain in control and that our elected officials remain indifferent to facts, criticism and the plight of those needing actual health care.